Trimming inches can save you thousands. Use the FBA Size Tier Optimizer tool to right-size

 ship date and decide to find

 another seller, tanking your conversion rate and potentially your ranking along with it.

-Another cost of backorder is paying extra for expediting the production and shipping of your items to try to
+Another cost of backorder is paying extra for expediting the production and shipping of your items to

 get them to Amazon faster.

-And if you fail to ship a back-orderd item within your promised date, your On-Time Delivery Rate will take a
+And if you fail to ship a back-orderd item within your promised date, your On-Time Delivery Rate will

 hit, Amazon will